-In a moment of darkness, a daughter finds comfort in the unlikeliest of places…
+In a moment of darkness, on the night before Thanksgiving, a daughter finds comfort in the unlikeliest of places…

 The heavy bronze doors of St. Patrick’s Cathedral were shut and locked.
 No crowds gathered in front; its gothic archways and spires were only dimly lit by the city streetlights.
 I’d come too late.
 It was 11 p.m., the night before Thanksgiving, and the cathedral was closed.
 I should have come sooner, I thought, wiping my tears away.
 I’d missed my chance to light a candle for Mom.